alex-paynedwyer/single-molecule-tools-alpd/README.md

 ## Characteristic molecular brightness

-To determine stoichiometry, periodicity or total molecule number, one must first estimate the typical intensity of a single fluorophore: the _characteristic molecular brightness_.
+To determine stoichiometry, periodicity or total molecule number, one must first estimate the typical intensity of a single fluorophore: the _characteristic molecular brightness_, also referred to as '`Isingle`' in ADEMScode.
 Broadly, three methods are available to do this, listed in order of increasing accuracy for the specific use case:

 ### In vitro
 1. Immobilise purified fluorophores to a surface, then track and find the average intensity of known single-molecule events (column 5 of SpotCh1/2 in ADU counts or photons).